 Matt could take a joke on himself and be the first to laugh.
 But to be laughed at in a scornful way, that was different.
 Then he became something close to Fritz’s brother, and you better be booking it to the next county if you were the one mocking him.
 He’d looked Irvy in the eye, questioned softly, “Laughing at me?”

 “Sure!
 That’s the only reason they dared you!
 For a laugh!
 They probably said, “Hey, we got nothing else to do today!
 Let’s get the brave idiot, Matt Kelmann to tease Henning’s bull and watch him bleed!”
 So where do they get off challenging you when they’re as yellow as bananas themselves!”

 “Yeah!
 Yeah, they talk big, don’t they?
 Let’s see if their bravery is as big as their mouths or as puny as their brains!”

 Very much like it—for it’d been those same guys who’d challenged him this time as well.
-Two of whom gave themselves up to police the next day.
-We wanted to run right over and demand their blood right then and there—but Mom and Aunt Lynore wouldn’t let us.
+Or at least, a couple of the same ones.
+They’d given themselves up to police the next day.
+We wanted to run right over and demand their blood then and there—but Mom and Aunt Lynore wouldn’t let us.
 Their hearing was set for the beginning of next month.
 We’d have our say then.
-So we have to curb our impatience and vengeful feelings—and wait.
+So, we have to curb our impatience and vengeful feelings—and wait.
 But it’s hard.